openscilab/pymilo/README.md

 >>> communicator = PymiloServer(model=my_model, port=8000)._communicator
 >>> communicator.run()
 ```
-Now PymiloServer will runs on port `8000` and exposes REST API to `upload`, `download`, retrieve `attributes` either `data attributes` like `model._coef` or `method attributes` like `model.predict(x_test)`.
+Now PymiloServer runs on port `8000` and exposes REST API to `upload`, `download` and retrieve `attributes` either `data attributes` like `model._coef` or `method attributes` like `model.predict(x_test)`.

-By using PymiloClient you can easily connect to the remote Pymilo Server and execute any functionalities that the given ML model has, let's say you want to run `predict` function on your remote ML model and get the result:
+By using PymiloClient you can easily connect to the remote PymiloServer and execute any functionalities that the given ML model has, let's say you want to run `predict` function on your remote ML model and get the result:
 ```pycon
 >>> from pymilo.streaming.pymilo_server
 >>> pymilo_client = PymiloClient(mode=Mode.LOCAL, server_url="SERVER_URL")